vega/altair/doc/user_guide/customization.rst

       color=alt.Color('color', scale=None)
   )

-Adjusting the width of Bar Marks
+Adjusting the Width of Bar Marks
 --------------------------------
 The width of the bars in a bar plot are controlled through the ``size`` property in the :meth:`~Chart.mark_bar()`: